MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 Be sure to read the **Privacy Notice and Consent** page carefully, and make sure that the correct people give consent.
 We won’t create a project unless consent is given.
 We record the consent in our log files.

-## Running a project
+## Project Creation

-Currently, we can run a project only on demand.
-We haven’t yet implemented the Scheduled runs feature.
-First, inspect the mapping in the task to make sure that the values will be mapped as you expect.
+Once you provide consent, the system leaves you in a state where you can simply run the project by choosing Run.
+However, you should first inspect the mapping in the task to make sure that the values will be mapped as you expect.
 Make any adjustments that are required to help guarantee that the data will flow correctly.
 Pay special attention to default values and value maps.
 In this topic, we outline specific default values and value maps for several of the key entities that enable the prospect-to-cash scenario.

+## Running a project

+Once you have inspected the mappings and made other adjustments you can just run the project,   However, you have several options on how to run a project.
+You can:

+1. Run a project on demand by choosing the "Run" button.
+2. Re-run a project with all of the data by choosing the "..." menu at the right of a project on the project list.
+Then choose "Run project with all data".
+3. Schedule a project to run on a recurring basis.
+Click on a project to see project details.
+Then, choose the "Scheduling" tab.
+On this page you can schedul project runs up to the granuliaty of a minute.
+You can provide a start date and time.
+If you do not provide an end date or time, the project will continue to run indefinitely.

 ## Monitoring a project run

-The **Scheduling** tab provides a dashboard where you can currently view a list of current and previous project runs.
+The **Execution History** tab provides a dashboard where you can currently view a list of current and previous project runs.
 If you click a project run, you can view detailed progress information as the Data Integration project moves data along the paths from source to destination.

-Eventually, the **Scheduling** tab will also show error records.
-However, this feature isn’t yet implemented.

 # Preparing the Common Data Service